increase in new client enquiries

 demonstrating how we understood the needs of their clients.

 Great web design is crucial to a project.
-When visitors see you have applied care and attention to detail to a site, they assume the same about your products or services.
+When visitors see you have applied care and an attention to detail to a site, they will assume the same about your products or services.
 Web design is not, however, a sticking plaster for a business with poor positioning.
 However pretty a site, it won’t wallpaper over the cracks.

 The final version of the new Stuart Miller home page from Fhoke.

 It is helpful to view every Google search as a question requiring an answer.
 Even a transactional search such as “fraud lawyers London” is really the question, “Who are the best fraud lawyers in London?”